Modi arrives in Paris for talks with French President Macron | Politics

 - France

-Prime Minister Narendra Modi arrived here on Wednesday on the final leg of his three-nation European tour during which he would meet French President Emmanuel Macron and discuss issues of bilateral and mutual interests.
+Prime Minister Narendra Modi arrived here on Wednesday for a brief visit during which he would meet French President Emmanuel Macron and discuss issues of bilateral and mutual interests with ''one of India’s strongest partners.''
+Modi, who arrived here from Denmark on the final leg of his three-nation Europe tour, will hold extensive talks with President Macron, who was re-elected to the top post over a week back.

-“Landed in Paris.
-France is one of India’s strongest partners, with our nations cooperating in diverse areas,” Modi said on Twitter.
+''Landed in Paris.
+France is one of India's strongest partners, with our nations cooperating in diverse areas,” Modi tweeted soon after his arrival here.

-''Bonjour Paris!
-PM @narendramodi arrives in Paris on a visit to France,'' Ministry of External Affairs (MEA) spokesperson Arindam Bagchi said in a tweet.
+The two leaders are also expected to discuss how to ensure cessation of hostilities in Ukraine and mitigate the global economic consequences of this conflict.
+Another focus area of the talks would be to unitedly deal with the challenges in the Indo-Pacific.

+Modi's visit comes amid the Ukraine crisis, which has united much of Europe against Russia.
+It also comes a day after Macron spoke to Russian President Vladimir Putin.

 His visit comes during the French presidency of the European Union.
 It also coincides with the 75 years of diplomatic relations between India and France.